 - Make the chile caramel

 - 6. Place the sugar in a saucepan over medium heat for a few minutes until the sugar has completely dissolved and turned a shade of brown that’s caramel but not yet dark brown.
 The sugar can burn quite easily (which will turn the caramel bitter and unusable), so stir it often and keep a close eye on it.
-Immediately remove from the heat and stir in the cayenne or chile powder.
+Immediately remove from the heat and stir in the cayenne or chili powder.
 Use it immediately before it starts to harden.

 - Assemble the cookies